 If you have any worries or concerns about your child please do not hesitate to come and talk to us.
-Always see your child's class teacher in the first instance; they are available on the playground every day.
+Always see your child's class teacher in the first instance.
 Your concerns will always be taken seriously and your views are very important to us.
 We will discuss how the concerns can be addressed and will arrange a further meeting to assess progress and see if any changes have taken place or if further or different support is needed

-You are always welcome to make an appointment with the SENCO (Mrs Millbanks) by telephoning the school office on 01444 811403.
+You are always welcome to make an appointment with the SENCO (Mrs Cleverton) by telephoning the school office on 01444 811403.

-If you have any questions regarding the information in this report please contact Mrs Millbanks.
+If you have any questions regarding the information in this report please contact Mrs Cleverton.